 Standardization.
 Is that a dirty word to you?
 Is that something you consider “unattainable,” and therefore not worth discussing?
 Is standardization the pot of gold at the end of the rainbow?
 What is it?
 Why is standardization important for manufacturers?
-And what can it do for your organization?
+And what are the benfits of standardization for your organization?
 Let’s discuss.

-In general, standardization in manufacturing is almost always a good thing.
+In general, the role of standardization in manufacturing is almost always positive.
 But maintaining manufacturing standardization can be difficult.

 I’m here to tell you that standardization in manufacturing is a good thing